 With that said, we avoid giving advice about actual science practices or anything that might be proprietary.

 For example, we’d never tell you how to extract cannabinoids or homogenize cannabis flower—that’s on you.

-With that said, we can make sure you’re using the right instruments, tubing and tools that the BCC testing regulations require.
+With that said, we can make sure you’re using the right instrument so that you always produce the accurate data that the BCC testing regulations require.

 Anything that you have to buy routinely, we can help you keep it in stock.